omsakure/Bank-Loan-Data-Analysis/README.md

 # Banking Data Analysis using MS-SQL

-This project analyzes banking data to gain insights based on:
+## 📖 Overview

+In this project, we examine a banking dataset containing information about loan applications, the amount funded by banks, and the amount received from borrowers.
+The goal is to extract meaningful patterns and metrics based on:

 - Total Loan Applications
 - Funded Amount